10 Facts About Beagles

 This isn’t to say a Beagle will be annoying, just that they can be prone to barking and have a distinctive, loud howl.
 It’s instinctual, so you won’t be able to stop it completely, but you can train your dog to stop barking to keep it from becoming a nuisance.
 Keeping this in mind during training early on can help your Beagle understand some boundaries when it comes to barking.

-They tend to make three different vocalizations – their distinctive howl, an even more distinctive bay, and a standard bark.
-The bay is yodel-like and is used to trumpet victory when they’ve found prey during a hunt while the standard bark tends to be shorter and sharper.
+The bay is yodel-like and is used to trumpet victory when they’ve found prey during a hunt, while the standard bark tends to be shorter and sharper.

 6. They Tend to Be Kid-Friendly

-Beagles are known for their sense of smell and their energetic and playful personality.
+Beagles are known for their sense of smell and their energetic and playful personalities.
 They tend to make great family companions that get along fantastically with children and other dogs.
 This is one of the many reasons they are among the most popular dog breeds.

 Beagles thrive on human companionship, so they don’t like to spend long periods alone.
 They love attention and love to play, so they will be overjoyed to have another person to play with.
-Even though they are known for a high prey drive, they can be one of the best dog breeds for cats provided they are socialized with them and raised with them.
+Even though they are known for a high prey drive, they can be one of the best dog breeds for cats, provided they are socialized with them and raised with them.

 7. Beagles Come in Two Sizes